 That said, even though you may have time to bolster your whole application, remember your focus should be the MCAT if that’s why you’re withdrawing this year.
 Don’t distract yourself by thinking that since you’re taking a year off to study for the MCAT anyway, you might as well do a Master’s.
 The MCAT is your kryptonite, at least right now.
 So go study for the MCAT.

 [13:41] Be Self-Aware and Get a Tutor

-If studying on your own has proven that it didn’t work for you then get a tutor.
-Have a tutor look at you, at your studying, your techniques, your test-taking abilities and have them offer you advice on how to move forward.
+If studying on your own didn’t work for you, then get a tutor.
+Have a tutor look at you, at your study habits, your techniques, your test-taking abilities, and have them offer you advice on how to move forward.

 You can check out Next Step Test Prep and get a tutor.
-Use the promo code MSHQ to save some money.
-Ask them to help you figure out where you did wrong with your practice tests.
+Use the promo code “MSHQ” to save some money.
+Ask them to help you figure out where you went wrong with your practice tests.
 Not all of you are going to need a tutor to go all over the content or the practice tests.
-While some of you need that, others don’t.
+Some of you need that, and others don’t.

 Listen to Other Episodes

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook